PlayableLab FAQs

 - Yes — reopen the project anytime, adjust the timeline, and export a new network build.
 Prior exports stay in project export history for re-download.

-What is Analyzer?
+What is Playable-Analytics?

 - A dashboard for performance metrics across every ad network you've delivered a creative to — IPM, CTR, install rate, install volume, engagement.